 The posts on this page and its subpages are Truth statements attributed to mystics from various spiritual cultures and systems, which you can use for contemplation.
-Some of them are scripture passages from the divinely inspired minds of illumined men.
+Some of them are scripture passages from the divinely inspired minds of illumined men and women.
 They embody the letter of Truth referred to in The Infinite Way teachings of Joel Goldsmith.
 They are food for your soul.

 And these words, which I command thee this day, shall be in thine heart: And thou shalt teach them diligently unto thy children, and shalt talk of them when thou sittest in thine house, and when thou walkest by the way, and when thou liest down, and when thou risest up.
 And thou shalt bind them for a sign upon thine hand, and they shall be as frontlets between thine eyes.
 And thou shalt write them upon the posts of thy house, and on thy gates.